 His Premiership debut followed a fortnight later off the bench against Harlequins.

-He appeared in three RWC matches including the quarter-final against France but was unavailable for the opening two RBS 6 Nations Championship games in 2012 through a knee injury sustained against Newcastle Falcons on New Year’s Eve.
+Courtney appeared in three Rugby World Cup matches in 2011 including the quarter-final against France but was unavailable for the opening two Six Nations games in 2012 due to a knee injury.

 5 points - 1T